wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/insertion-sort.md

 Insertion sort is one of the sorting algorithms that sort the elements by placing an unsorted element in correct sorted order one at a time.

 First of all, let us understand how an sorted `array` (If you don't what an array is.
-Please refer to `tutorials/basic-topics/arrays.md`) looks like.
+Please refer [here](/tutorials/basic-topics/arrays.md)) looks like.
 Understanding an sorted array will give us the overview of the insertion sort.
+An sorted array is given below.

+Example: [1,2,3,4,5,6,7];

 In a sorted `array` all the elements to the left any element are smaller than that.
 That, means to make the `array` sorted we have to place an element in such a position, so that every element to the left are smaller than that.
 That is pretty much what we do in a insertion sort.

-I'll be providing the code in following language:

-* C++
-* Java
-* Python

-If you don't know any of the above mentioned languages.
-Don't worry you can easily code insertion sort, in your choice of programming language, once you understand the logic behind it.

 ## Algorithm